 In the north of the country, in the Atacama Desert, there are pleasant temperatures throughout the year (note: the desert climate is relatively cold at night!)
 And there is no rainfall as the Atacama Desert is the driest place in the world.

-This link will take you to all the volunteer jobs that we offer in Chile: Volunteering in Chile
+This link will take you to the volunteer opportunities that we offer in Chile

 When traveling or staying abroad, it is important that you familiarize yourself with the local language, as this will give you better access to local people.
 But also to be able to communicate in different situations, it is important that you master some Spanish during your trip to Chile or that you take the time to take a Spanish course in order to gain basic knowledge.